 As Microsoft 365 is a suite of services built to function over the internet, the reliability and availability promises are based on many standard internet services being available.
 For example, standard internet services such as DNS, CRL, and CDNs must be reachable to use Microsoft 365 just as they must be reachable to use most modern internet services.

 The Microsoft 365 suite is broken down into major service areas.
 These areas can be selectively enabled for connectivity and there's a Common area, which is a dependency for all and is always required.

 ||Skype for Business and Microsoft Teams

 In addition to basic internet services, there are third-party services that are only used to integrate functionality.
-While these are needed for integration, they're marked as optional in the Microsoft 365 endpoints article, which means core functionality of the service will continue to function if the endpoint isn't accessible.
-Any network endpoint that is required will have the required attribute set to true.
-Any network endpoint that is optional will have the required attribute set to false and the notes attribute will detail the missing functionality you should expect if connectivity is blocked.
+While these services are needed for integration, they're marked as optional in the Microsoft 365 endpoints article.
+This means core functionality of the service continues to function if the endpoint isn't accessible.
+Any network endpoint that is required has the required attribute set to true.
+Any network endpoint that is optional has the required attribute set to false and the notes attribute detail the missing functionality you should expect if connectivity is blocked.

 How do I block access to Microsoft's consumer services?